vishruthb/notes/content/Computer Systems/Operating Systems/⚙️ Operating System.md

 # Referencing Data
 - Processes and the OS are in different address spaces
 - Use names instead of pointers, such as the integer object handles or descriptors such as the UNIX file descriptors
+# Processes
+- A [[🏠 Process]] is the OS's abstraction for a running program, used to manage execution, scheduling, and other resources
+- An instance of a program in execution
+- Every process thinks it owns the CPU.
+However, with 1 CPU, all processes share the same physical CPUs, and with multiple CPUs, processes share them as well.
+	- Possible via timer interrupts, data structure to hold execution state while not executing, scheduling policies
+- **Example:** Sequential Process
+	- Everything happens sequentially, one instruction at a time